Optistore/world-id-app/README.md

 ## Create a new simulator IDENTITY simulator identity #5 or higher(Clicking on the emoji)

-One account per world ID , and address
+One account per world ID

 Once verified you will call the contract to mint a SoulBound NFT that will be your profile